geneontology/noctua_app_stack/production/PRODUCTION_README.md

 Are you sure you want to continue connecting (yes/no/[fingerprint])? yes
 ```

-REMEMBER: it may take a while to fully spin up.
+REMEMBER: it may take a while to fully spin up, even after it
+returns.
 (5-10m?)

 # Destroy Instance and Delete Workspace.